-Lando Norris has 24 points separating him from Oscar Piastri and Red Bull's Max Verstappen with two rounds of the F1 season remaining.
+Lando Norris has 12 points separating him from Red Bull's Max Verstappen in the standings, with Oscar Piastri 16 points adrift, heading into the F1 season-ending Abu Dhabi Grand Prix.

 The closest F1 has come to this scenario, so far, was in 1984, when Niki Lauda beat his own McLaren team-mate, Alain Prost, but just half a point.